dondinulos/matrix-smith-swarm/README.md

 ## Real World Scenario: Incident Swarm Commander

-> *"An incident starts as one Smith.
+> *"An incident starts as one "Agent Smith".
 Within minutes, it multiplies across services/endpoints.
-My console shows the replication graph in real-time, explains the spawn reasons, and coordinates specialized agents — triage, diagnosis, mitigation, and comms — so responders can contain the spread instead of chasing tickets."*
+My console shows the replication graph in real-time, explains the spawn reasons, and coordinates specialized agents "Neo" — triage, diagnosis, mitigation, and comms — so responders can contain the spread instead of chasing tickets."Neo Agent" has a "shockwave" that eliminates the threats."*

 This simulation models how cascading incidents behave in production systems.
 Each Smith agent represents a failure propagating across services — replicating through dependencies, adapting its strategy as it spreads.
 Neo represents the incident response system: an autonomous coordinator that triages threats, prioritizes containment, and deploys targeted countermeasures (shockwave = mass remediation, bullet time = buying time for diagnosis).